Dev-Mind

 -----------

-app:jar - Assembles a jar archive containing the main classes.
+jar - Assembles a jar archive containing the classes of the 'main' feature.

 Build Setup tasks